aaron-grau/curic/react/projects/synthesizer/README.md

-*NB*: State must never be mutated in the redux, so make sure you are creating and returning new objects and arrays. `Object.assign` returns a shallow copy of an object which is why for nested objects, we must rely on `merge` from `lodash`.
+*NB*: State must never be mutated in the redux, so make sure you are creating and returning new objects and arrays. `Object.assign` returns a shallow copy of an object, which is why for nested objects we must rely on `merge` from `lodash`.

 [merge-lodash]:https://lodash.com/docs#merge